Cold-A-Muse/newsreader-docker/README.md

    ready-to-use API.
 However, things do not go well yet, so a new container has to be started.
 So, when the build process is ready, perform `docker run -i -p 5002:5002 -t newsreader-docker /bin/bash`.
-When this goes well you en up with a command-line interface to the docker container.
+When this goes well you end up with a command-line interface to the docker container.
 5. One of the modules can currently only be run in server mode.
 Tot start the server, perform